-We have shown that the discrepancy between the Coulter Counter and Abakus dust concentration and size distribution instruments arises because dust particles are non-spherical.
+The discrepancy between the Coulter Counter and Abakus dust concentration and size distribution instruments arises because dust particles are non-spherical.
 The difference between the two instruments can be used to determine the shape of the particles.
-We have shown that remote Asian dust is more elongated than local east Greenlandic dust, and thereby that particle shape can help distinguish dust provenance.
+Remote Asian dust is more elongated than local east Greenlandic dust, so particle shape can help distinguish dust provenance.
 Furthermore, if the shape is known, the Abakus can be calibrated to the Coulter Counter.
 This enables accurate measurements of absolute concentrations and size distributions with the Abakus in the future, for example for the EastGRIP ice core.

-We have used the Abakus to measure the concentration and size distribution of dust in the RECAP ice core.
-The particles are 10 times larger in the Holocene and Eemian than in the glacial, pointing to a local east Greenlandic Holocene dust source as opposed to the Asian source during the glacial.
+In the east Greenlandic RECAP ice core, the particles are 10 times larger in the Holocene and Eemian than in the glacial, pointing to a local east Greenlandic Holocene dust source as opposed to the Asian source during the glacial.
 This has been confirmed by geochemical analysis of the Holocene dust.
-The local sources were absent during the glacial, as they were covered by ice.
+The local sources were reduced during the glacial, as they were covered by ice.
 The large particle dust concentration is therefore a proxy for glacier extent in the Scoresby Sund area, and its time series shows the exact timing of the advance and retreat at the beginning and end of the glacial.
-If more coastal ice cores are drilled in Greenland, this could be used to map paleo ice sheet extent around the coast line.
-It could also be applied in Antarctica, where it might give new insights into the evolution of the west Antarctic ice sheet during the deglaciation.
+If more coastal ice cores are drilled in Greenland, this could be used to map paleo ice sheet extent around the coastline.
+It could also be applied in Antarctica to give new insights into the evolution of the west Antarctic ice sheet during the deglaciation.

 While the RECAP ice core gives a Holocene dust record, it is very different from central Greenlandic cores.
 Their dust comes from Asia in spring, and they are therefore a proxy for climate variability on a hemispheric scale.
-We present the NEEM dust record, which covers most of the Holocene, and compare it to all available dust records from interior Greenland.
-It has an average dust concentration between 10 and 15 mg/m/year, which is an order of magnitude smaller than model predictions.
-The compilation of all Greenland dust records shows no systematic trend over the Holocene.
+The NEEM Holocene dust record has an average dust concentration between 10 and 15 mg/m2/year, which is an order of magnitude smaller than model predictions.
+A compilation of all Greenland dust records shows no systematic trend over the Holocene.
 This is due to a combination of measurement uncertainty and lack of data, especially in the brittle zone covering the mid-Holocene.
 The main question is whether the mid Holocene maximum of the GISP2 calcium record or the steady increase of the NEEM dust record is most respresentative of the general trend in Greenland.
 A new dust record covering the complete Holocene could solve this problem.
 Hopefully the EastGRIP ice core will have brittle zone ice of sufficient quality for continuous measurements.
 In addition to the lack of any detectable trend, there is also no geographical variability between the fluxes, even though the models predict up to 10 times more dust at NEEM than at summit.
 The large discrepancy between data and dust transport models highlights the need for continued development of more accurate models.